Crossing Texas from West to East. Strange towns, a weird city and finally a great idea on how to continue our trip. Thank you, NASA for the support.

 After all this, you haven’t seen what you’re coming for.
-It’s simply the 6th Street.
+It’s 6th Street.
 And all is about sipping some beer and listening to music.
 All a little rough, maybe not exactly your mother in law’s distinguished taste.

 Galveston, 25th March

 On to the next adventure.
 NASA Space Center in Houston.
-As Houston is pretty famous for being rather boring, we directly head for Webster – a suburb of Houston with some malls and motels.
+As Houston is pretty famous for being rather boring, we directly head for Webster – a suburb with some malls and motels.
 Well, what else do we

 On the way a look at a few of these tiny Texan villages lost somewhere in the big flatlands (Smithville’n’Fayetteville).
 Villages looking quite deserted and no longer really functional.

-The next morning to NASA’s incredible Space Center.
+The next morning to NASA’s incredible space center.
 Of course, our prime interest is not to see these historic Apollo astronauts greeting the man in the moon, or some heroic Russian cosmonauts cuddling their American counterparts in Skylab orbit station.

 Thus we need to define the next step of our journey.
 Of course it must be more spectacular than the current trip.
 Something probably out of this world.
 So NASA cannot be the wrong place.